codelibs/fess-docs/en/10.1/user/search-and.rst

 ::

-    search term 1 AND search term 2
+    "search term 1" AND "search term 2"

 Connecting multiple words with AND are available.